ArabicHTML/app/README.md

 ```
 ### in views / your page name.html

-You want use more libray in app.js make your require and than
+If you want use anthor libray...... in app.js make your require and than
 ```javascript
 npm run watch
 ```